Matt-Deacalion/Pomodoro-Calculator/README.rst

       -f, --from=<time>           calculate available Pomodori from this time [default: now].
       -b, --break=<minutes>       the amount of minutes between each Pomodori [default: 5].
       -l, --long-break=<minutes>  the amount of minutes between every four Pomodori [default: 15].
+      -p, --pomodoro=<minutes>    the amount of minutes for every pomodoro session [default: 25].
+      -g, --group=<pomodori>      the amount of pomodori before a long break [default: 4].

 Licence
 -------